From abundance, all benefits flow

 5. Export and Market Delivery

-Lobsters are airfreighted (mostly to Asia) where they arrive live and command premium prices in restaurants and seafood markets.
+Lobsters are primarily airfreighted live to Asia, where they command premium prices in restaurants and seafood markets.

 Why They’re Called Lobsters — Not Crayfish